-When the round ligament muscles are tight, you can feel the pulling in your pelvis and even down into your labia.
-The exercises linked to above will help to relieve excess pressure on the pelvis and alleviate the symptoms of lightning crotch triggered by stretching round ligaments.
+When round ligament muscles are tight, you can feel the pulling in your pelvis and even down into your labia.
+The exercises above help relieve excess pressure on the pelvis and alleviate symptoms of lightning crotch triggered by stretching round ligaments.

 Supplement with magnesium

-Magnesium is necessary for proper nerve function and helps to prevent muscle cramping and sciatica pain that can cause pelvic pain during pregnancy.
-Some healthcare professionals believe that over 75% of the U.S. population is deficient in this important mineral.
+Magnesium is necessary for proper nerve function.
+It helps prevent muscle cramping and sciatica discomfort that can cause pelvic pain during pregnancy.
+Some healthcare professionals believe that over 75 percent of the U.S. population is deficient in this important mineral.
 Learn if you’re deficient here.
 And learn about the best magnesium supplement here.
 (Of course, you can always start with just boosting your intake of magnesium-rich foods!) (source)